 Symptoms of the skin condition include the following:

 Atopic eczema is characterised by periods of sudden flare-ups and remissions.
-The condition tends to show up when an affected person is exposed to certain triggering substances or things.
+The condition tends to appear when an affected person is exposed to certain triggering substances or things.

-An online video consultation with our GPs can jumpstart a successful diagnosis and treatment of your atopic eczema.
+An online video consultation with our doctors can jumpstart a successful diagnosis and treatment of your atopic eczema.

-Your GP will ask you about your specific symptoms and may inspect the affected skin areas.
+Your doctor will ask about your specific symptoms and may inspect the affected skin areas.
 He can also go through your medical and family histories.